purposeindustries/intellyo-application-design-system/e2e/README.md

 to the terminal.

 With command above the tests run in headless chrome.
-To run tests in other browser(s) you should use the BROWSER environment variable, eg.:
+To run tests in other browser(s) you should use the E2EPROFILE environment variable, eg.:

-- `BROWSER=firefox npm run test:e2e`
+- `E2EPROFILE=firefox npm run test:e2e`
-- `BROWSER=firefox,chrome npm run test:e2e`
+- `E2EPROFILE=firefox,chrome npm run test:e2e`

 The first command make the tests run in firefox.
 The second will run in firefox and chrome.